Pixlox/Pixlox/README.md

 ### What's on my desk?

-**Laptop:** ***Dell Latitude 7300***
+**Laptop:** ***M2 MacBook Air***

-This laptop has served me well, and continues to.
+This laptop is a great performer.
 It works and performs great for everything that I do.
 It's great to code on, it's great to produce on, it's great to do everything on.
-It has 16GB of RAM and an Intel i5 8th Gen with Integrated Graphics.
-This will be upgraded soon in the coming months.
+It has 16GB of RAM, and M2 Chip with 10 GPU Cores and 512GB of storage.
+It is an absolute pleasure to use, and the Silver colour is wonderful.

 **Monitor:** ***LG 29" UltraWide FHD HDR***

 This works perfectly.
-I have it hooked up to my laptop and my PS4, so I can switch between them easily.
+I have it hooked up to my laptop, like most people.
 It works great, and, well...it's a monitor.
 It gets the job done, and does it well.

 **Microphone:** ***Razer Seiren Mini***